 Admitted workshop members will take 3 credit hours.
-Additional professional development opportunities include two Alumni Super Friday Seminars, two pitch competitions, field trips to New York City and Chicago, and specialized training with Training with the Street.
+Additional professional development opportunities include two Alumni Super Friday Seminars each year, two pitch competitions, sophomore-year trips to New York City and Chicago, and specialized training with Training with the Street.
 The curriculum begins for freshmen in the Financial Services Club, where students learn the basics about the industry.

 Workshop Application and Admission

 First-year students can sign up for an independent self-guided Canvas module to cover BUS F-255 content before sitting for a placement exam to be eligible to enroll in BUS-F 210: Investment Banking.
 A link to register for the placement exam coming soon.